Today we’re explaining to you all about using stock images for social media to grow your business!

 Social media marketing –when done right– is a powerful tool to get more people to discover your brand, products, or services.
 Photos (the perfect photos) play a big part in achieving it.

-So if you are a solopreneur, small business owner, or if you got asked to manage a company’s social media accounts or social media marketing strategy, and you have no idea where to start, we got your back!
+So if you are a solopreneur or small business owner, or if you got asked to manage a company’s social media accounts or social media marketing strategy, and you have no idea where to start, we got your back!

 We’ll walk you through this whole thing, from where to find social media images to which ones to select to how to use them wisely.